sharonjr/rapid-prototyping-with-streamlit/M2/L2/Lab3/README.md

 # M2 L2 Lab 3

-In this lab, we'll build a RAG chatbot to answer questions about unstructured data.
-The RAG pipeline is handled by Cortex Search.
+In this lab, we'll build a RAG chatbot to answer questions about unstructured data (*i.e.* content from DOCX files).

+The RAG pipeline is handled by Cortex Search where the target *chunk size* and *chunk overlap* in characters were set to 1800 and 250, respectively.